Light & Creamy Chicken & Asparagus Crepes

 Fresh basil leaves or fresh oregano – The final fresh herb finish that makes everything pop.

-Delicious Variations and Substitutions
+Delicious Variations and Substitutions for this baked feta pasta

 The beauty of this recipe lies in its versatility!
 Here are some fantastic ways to customize your baked feta pasta: